 Opinions and Support

 The Belgian DPA plans to continue its efforts to advise and provide guidance to both professionals and citizens regarding their new rights and obligations under the GDPR.
-In that context, the Belgian DPA published (or will shortly publish) several interviews and informational videos on its website (in French and in Dutch) on the GDPR and, in particular, on data subject rights and consent to data processing.
+In that context, the Belgian DPA published (or will shortly publish) several interviews and informational videos on its website on the GDPR and, in particular, on data subject rights and consent to data processing.